bigdawgsfootball/SBOM-Researcher/README.md

 Has been tested reasonably so far against CycloneDX and SPDX formated SBOMs.
 Your SBOMPath may include a mix of CycloneDX and SPDX SBOMs.

 CVSS v4.0, v3.0 and 3.1 are supported completely and validated against the FIRST.org calculator.
+Both the 3.x and 4.0 conversion functions behave consistently by throwing on invalid vectors.

 ## Usage
 SBOMResearcher -SBOMPath "_{Path to SBOM File or Directory}_" -wrkDir